reliantsolutions/hiera-redis/README.md

 Introduction
 ============

-hiera-redis is a empowers Hiera to retrieve values from a Redis database.
+hiera-redis empowers Hiera to retrieve values from a Redis database.

 Supported data types: